mattfaltyn/stacksats/docs/model.md

 6. **Volatility Dampening**: Reduce exposure during high uncertainty periods

 **Key Properties:**
-- Weights sum to exactly 1.0 for each date range (within tolerance of 1e-6)
+- Weights sum to exactly 1.0 for each date range (within tolerance)
-- All weights are ≥ MIN_W (1e-6) to prevent zero allocations
 - Past weights are **locked** once computed and never change
-- Future weights are **uniform** (remaining budget distributed evenly)
+- Future weights are distributed from the remaining budget
 - Weights are deterministic given the same inputs

 ## Model Architecture